 \section{The general equations of motion}

-In this section, we provide a review of equations of motions for charged particles traveling in Kerr-Newman black hole.
+In this section, we review the equations of motion for charged particles moving in the Kerr-Newman spacetime.
 We work in the Boyer-Lindquist coordinates $(t,r,\theta,\varphi)$.
-The Kerr-Newman metric is well-known and can be written as
+The Kerr-Newman metric is well known and can be written as

 where